 Instead, we only use soft searches in the first instance to make sure there’s a lender to suit your needs before going ahead.

-Because of that, by finding out whether you’ll be accepted for car finance with us won’t affect your credit score.
+Because of that, finding out whether you’ll be accepted for car finance with us won’t affect your credit score.